sckott/talks/ucalgarytalk/practicetalk_notes.md

 + #justify_context_x_type: use more of slide
 + #predictions slide: leave it, but bigger font, and have some diagrams
 + fonts too small, use space by making fonts bigger
++ #methods2: make multiple slides, Don't use herbivory example, use other
++ change slide #noterrorvariation_eg : use picture from africa acacia system, and species int variation instead of site variation
++ #ecosystem: remember what to say here?
++ new slide before #meanandvariation: biological e.g. of variation in single species interaction (maybe Thompson)

+## Notes
++ on slide #intoutcome: transition, "so clearly mean interaction outcomes are important in ecology, but what about variation in outcomes"